 In addition, he writes frequently about social issues, such as his support of affirmative action, his exposure of age discrimination and abuse of foreign worker visa programs in the tech industry, and his defense of Asian-American scientists who have been discriminated against in our national laboratories.
 Prof. Matloff has been a recipient of the UC Davis Distinguished Public Service Award, in recognition of his work in these areas.
 He also has been the recipient of the university's Distinguished Teaching Award and Outstanding Faculty Adviser Award.
 A speaker of Cantonese and Mandarin, he is active in the Chinese-American community, and has served as an invited speaker at a number of Asian-American public forums.

-Dr. Matloff was born and raised in Los Angeles, and has a PhD in mathematics from UCLA, specializing in probability and statistics.
+Dr. Matloff was born and raised in Los Angeles, and has a PhD in pure mathematics from UCLA, specializing in probability/functional analysis and statistics.
 He conducts research in both computer science and in theoretical and applied statistics.
-This has resulted in publications in prestigious journals such as the ACM Trans. on Database Systems, the ACM Trans. on Modeling and Computer Simulation, the Annals of Probability, Biometrika, the Communications of the ACM, the IEEE/ACM Trans. on Networking, the IEEE Trans. on Data Engineering, the IEEE Trans. on Communications, the IEEE Trans. on Reliability, Performance Evaluation, and the University of Michigan J. of Law Reform, as well as highly selective conferences such as the ACM International Conference on Supercomputing, INFOCOM, the International Conference on Data Engineering, the SIAM Conference on Data Mining and so on.
+This has resulted in publications in prestigious journals such as the ACM Trans. on Database Systems, the ACM Trans. on Modeling and Computer Simulation, the Annals of Probability, Biometrika, the Communications of the ACM, the IEEE/ACM Trans. on Networking, the IEEE Trans. on Data Engineering, the IEEE Trans. on Communications, the IEEE Trans. on Reliability, Performance Evaluation, and the University of Michigan J. of Law Reform.
 Prof. Matloff is a former appointed member of IFIP Working Group 11.3, an international committee concerned with statistical database security, established under UNESCO.

 Professor Matloff was a founding member of the UC Davis Department of Statistics.
 He designed the undergraduate majors in Statistics, and for many years was a faculty member of the Graduate Group in Statistics (GGCS), which administered the Statistics PhD and Master's program.
 He served on the GGCS Executive Committee, and continues to have ties with the Statistics Dept., through service on PhD examining committees, presenting seminars and so on.